openstack/storlets/doc/source/installation.rst

 #.
 For an 'all-in-one' type of installation, one can specify 127.0.0.1 in all sections.
 #.
 If all hosts have the same ssh user and password one can use ansible's group_vars/all
+#.
+Currently, keystoneclient should be installed in all swift nodes, but this limitation will be addressed in the future.
+#.
+It is recommended that the memcache servers on the proxy servers would be accessible from the storage nodes.

 common.yml
 ==========